DisnakeDev/disnake/docs/api/widgets.rst

 =======

-This section documents everything related to widgets — dynamically generated elements which show basic info about your server and invites to join it easily — into any place supporting HTML.
+This section documents everything related to widgets — dynamically generated elements which show basic info about your server and invites to join it easily, which can be displayed on websites.

 Discord Models
 ---------------